GravyPouch/pychat/README.md

 Stinky parts:
-only one client can connect at a time
+only one client can connect at a time the script on Mac cant recover from a client dissconnecting

 Things to know
 For mac users: Leave the ip/hostname box empty if you are running this on you local machine.